When They Found the Truth, They Found Smile Train

 Our message clearly resonated.
 Cuddles for Clefts soon took off, and I have been blessed to see how it has created bonds across the global cleft community.
 Many Cuddle Packs are sponsored by families who are affected by a cleft diagnosis in some way and want to send a care package to a child whose treatment date or birthdate matches their own child’s.
 Very often, families receive a package themselves and want to pay it forward by supporting another family going through the same thing.
 The orders kept coming in.

 This project has always been a labor of love, but homeschooling a young family while running all aspects of a nonprofit while hand-stitching an ever-growing number of stuffed animals soon proved untenable.
-Thankfully, I was soon blessed to two other wonderful moms with cleft-affected children to help make everything happen.
+Thankfully, I was soon blessed to bring on two other wonderful moms with cleft-affected children to help make everything happen.
 It’s definitely a team effort, though we continue to offer a small selection of other stuffed animals that I hand stitch and I do still pack and ship every single package myself.

 Growing the Village